scignscape/DataIntegration-ConceptualSpaceModeling/README.md

 Currently just holds the chapter texts.

 Much of the code will be based on https://github.com/scignscape/ntxh.
-Please see that repo (especially the "ctg" branch).
+Please see that repo (especially the "`ctg`" branch).